-I’m an artist who is often found drinking a nice cup of tea inbetween, carving & printing, blogging & researching, plotting & planning projects all while meandering in my mind about infinite possibilities and the orbiting perplexity of things. . .
+I’m an artist who is often found drinking a nice cup of tea in between, carving & printing, plotting & planning projects, and gardening or hiking with my pup all while meandering in my mind about infinite possibilities and the orbiting perplexity of things. . .

-Most recently, she is intrigued by nesting, nature, patterns and relationships.
+Her previous bodies of work explored nature, meditation, patterns, cultural exchanges, relationships and simple everyday isms.
 She primarily explores the subject matter through the use of printmaking, but also employs sewing, painting, building, and installation work.
 Rainbow has had numerous exhibitions while living in the U.S. and abroad.